rwilliams58/onnx/docs/Operators.md

 <dl>
 <dt><tt>T</tt> : tensor(float16), tensor(float), tensor(double)</dt>
-<dd>Constrain input and output types to float tensors.</dd>
+<dd>Constrains input and output types to float tensors.</dd>
 </dl>

 ### <a name="ImageScaler"></a><a name="imagescaler">**<sub>experimental</sub> ImageScaler**</a>

   Scale and bias the input image.
 Bias values are stored in the same ordering as the image pixel format.

 #### Attributes